 Three times a week.
-Credit, three semester hours.
-Offered in 1942-1943 and in alternate years.

-205. CRIMINOLOGY.-The study of the causes, incidence, treatment, and prevention of crime and delinquency.
+Credit, three semester hours. - 205.
+CRIMINOLOGY.-The study of the causes, incidence, treatment, and prevention of crime and delinquency.

 Three times a week.
 Credit, three semester hours.
 Alternates with Sociology 201.
-Not offered in 1942-1943.
+Offered in 1943-1944.

-301. Social Psychology.-See Psychology 301.

-305. Social Theory.-The study of the basic concepts underlying the past and present theories of the nature of social organization.
+- 301. Social Psychology. -- See Psychology 301. - 305.
+Social Theory.-The study of the basic concepts underlying the past and present theories of the nature of social organization.